Chapter Activities and Projects

 Any content you add to this page should go below the highlighted paragraphs you are reading.
 The paragraphs you are reading will not appear in the actual web page.
 Do not use the Heading 6 style for your content.

 The Acalanes Chapter draws members from Lafayette, Walnut Creek, Orinda, and Moraga.
 Our meetings are held on the first Saturday of the month in Walnut Creek or sometimes in a member’s home.
 From October- June, we meet regularly on the first Saturday of the month at 11:30 a.m. in order to share and foster our love of country and its history, as well as our local community.
 We welcome potential members to join us!

-If you love genealogy, we hope that you will visit the Pleasant Hill Library’s Heritage Room.
+If you love genealogy, we hope that you will visit the Walnut Creek Library Heritage area.
 This incredible collection of research material began with only a few books donated by DAR members in 1970 with Ann Bennett, Acalanes regent, as our representative.
 In 1976, the name was changed from the DAR Library to Heritage Library, as it was to include all heritage organizations.
 Our chapter continues to actively contribute both volunteer hours and books.

 DAR Good Citizens Award

 The Acalanes Chapter works with many of our local schools to sponsor the DAR Good Citizens Award.
 This prestigious award honors those senior high school students with outstanding academic records and community involvement.
 These students are truly serving others and also taking on early leadership roles.
 It is a delight for our chapter to support this program!

 We have a strong history of supporting conservation efforts.
 Currently, our chapter is involved with the Penny Pines Project, which plants trees on national forest land.
 Here is a letter we received for our work: